 Our most popular variety.
 Luxuriant purple petals with a brush of gold on the falls.
+A great multiplier.

-If you are pushed for space in the garden try companion planting your Dutch Iris with salad greens in the veggie plot.
+Our tip: if you are pushed for space in the garden try companion planting your Dutch Iris with salad greens in the veggie plot.
 You can pick the blooms and harvest the leaves at the same time.
 Plant more greens as needed and they will help hide the fading foliage.

 Cool to Sub-Tropical